ProperCode/Clickless-Mouse/readme.md

 - Minimum size [%]: 10

 **Clickless Mouse usage by healthy people**<br/>
-If any mouse button is broken you can use Clickless Mouse until you buy a new mouse.
+If any mouse button is broken you can use Clickless Mouse until you buy a new mouse.<br/>
-Should left mouse button be damaged press CTRL + Esc, type Clickless Mouse and press Enter to run this application.
+Should left mouse button be damaged press CTRL + Esc, type Clickless Mouse and press Enter to run this application.<br/>
 This program can also provide completly silent mouse operation with reduced effort required from user.